Skip to main content

 If you change a SKU value in Etsy:

-• Sales after the change appear under the new SKU
+• ProfitTree updates the product record with the new SKU

 How This Affects COGS